Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 This could look like gift-making for other friends or family members.
 Make sure to think this one through, there are popular things out there such as making ornaments, or framed artwork, anything like that would be really “giftable” and cherished by friends or family.
 So your nanny can sit down with your kids to construct these types of projects or maybe you have a specific project in mind that your nanny might be able to help your child put together.

-And here’s a tip that I love, find a giving tree.
+And here’s a tip that we love, find a giving tree.

-It might be virtual this year because of COVID, but if you find a giving tree maybe the child is similarly aged to your own and your own child can participate in shopping for a gift that they can give to a similarly aged child.
-I guarantee that this is going to be really fun and your nanny can definitely help to work through this to take your child shopping, to wrap the present, that sort of thing.
+If you find a giving tree, maybe the child is similarly aged to your own and your own child can participate in shopping for a gift that they can give to a similarly aged child.
+This can be really fun, and your nanny can definitely help to work through this to take your child shopping, to wrap the present, that sort of thing.

-Alright, one of my family’s favorite things to do, and I already covered holiday lights before, but is to pile into the car.
-Usually we grab some hot cocoa, some candy canes, and we drive around our neighborhood to find new holiday light displays.
-There are some in our area that are old favorites, and some that are new that we find every year.
+Another favorite is to pile into the car.
+Grab some hot cocoa and some candy canes, and drive around your neighborhood to find new holiday light displays.
+There are likely some in your area that are old favorites, and some that are new that you find every year.

-It’s always a lot of fun, it’s a good adventure, and the kids just have a blast doing this, they look forward to this.
-We probably go two or three times every week this time of year!
+It’s always a lot of fun, it’s a good adventure, and kids just have a blast doing this and look forward to it.
+Many families go two or three times every week this time of year!

-This has become one of our family’s most favorite traditions to do every holiday season, and I guarantee your nanny and your child will enjoy going exploring around your neighborhood, and seeing what they can find.
+This can become one of your family’s most favorite traditions to do every holiday season, and your nanny and your child will likely enjoy going exploring around your neighborhood, and seeing what they can find.
 It’s kind of like a little treasure hunt or a scavenger hunt, it’s super fun.

 Tip #3: Show your appreciation with a holiday gift, or bonus, or both

-I see a lot of conversations online happening about what is a typical holiday bonus for nannies.
-A lot of nannies I ask this question to say:
+There are a lot of conversations online about what is a typical holiday bonus for nannies.
+Many nannies say:

 “A typical bonus is cash, in the amount of one to two weeks of my salary.”

-I’ve also seen some recent conversations happening online that show that many nannies don’t get this much cash.
+There are also recent conversations happening online that show that many nannies don’t get this much cash.
 It’s nice if you can give that of course, but also that might not be in every family’s budget.
 The important thing to know is that cash is the most popular gift on your nanny’s wish list if you’re giving a holiday bonus.

 Another great gift idea is a gift card, this could be for a massage, this could be for their favorite restaurant, this could be for their favorite shop or boutique, or maybe something like Etsy, where they have a wide variety of things that they could choose from.
 This could also look like a thoughtfully procured gift for your nanny, so maybe you have an idea of what their favorite boutique is, or what their favorite style of something is, or maybe some candles they really love, or maybe they just really love being warm and this could look like special mittens or a special hat something like that.